sydasif/sydasif.github.io/_posts/ansible/2022-06-19-ansible-vault.md

 ---
-title:  "Part 08: Ansible and ansible-vault"
+title:  "Protecting Sensitive Data with Ansible Vault: A Practical Guide"
 date:   2022-06-19 09:55:00 +0500
 categories: ansible
+description: "Learn how to use Ansible Vault to encrypt sensitive data, such as passwords and API keys, in your Ansible playbooks and inventory files.
+This guide provides practical examples and best practices for securing your Ansible deployments."
 tags:
+  - ansible
+  - vault
+  - encryption
+  - security
-  - automation
+  - network automation
+  - passwords
-  - yaml
+  - ansible-vault
 ---

 ## [Protecting sensitive variables with vault](https://docs.ansible.com/ansible/latest/network/getting_started/first_inventory.html#protecting-sensitive-variables-with-ansible-vault)